guidesmiths/acdc/doc/api.md

 |  template   | string | No | %s |

 ### get
+Gets a property from a document using a property path

 |  Parameter  |  Type  |  Mandatory   |  Default  |